The Cathedral near the Walther Square in Bolzano, which dates back to the 14th century, is the landmark of South Tyrol’s main town.

 More information

-Church service (in German language) on workdays at 9 am, Saturdays at 6 pm, on Sundays and church holidays at 10 am.
-Church service (in Italian language) on workdays at 8 am (not offered during the summer months), on Sundays and church holidays at 7 pm.
+The opening hours correspond to those of the Cathedral: It stays open from Sunday to Friday all year round and is freely accessible during the day (except during Holy Masses), closed on Saturdays.
+Church service (in German language) Saturdays at 6 pm, on Sundays and church holidays at 10 am.
+Church service (in Italian language) on Sundays and church holidays at 7 pm.